What to Know About the New Federal Regulations for Energy Efficiency

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to look is the yellow EnergyGuide label stuck to the side of your AC or heat pump.
-You can also look for your unit’s make and model on the DOE’s Energy Compliance Certification Database.
+The first place to check is the yellow EnergyGuide label on the side of your air conditioning unit or heat pump.
+You can also check for your unit’s make and model on the DOE’s Energy Compliance Certification Database.

-Units installed prior to 2023 will have a SEER rating.
-Those manufactured in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
-All systems manufactured and installed in 2023 or later will get a SEER2 rating.
+Units installed before 2023 will list a SEER rating.
+Those produced in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
+All models produced and installed in 2023 or later will come with a SEER2 rating.

-Know that air conditioning systems manufactured before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant models are required from January 1 onward.
-If an HVAC company violates these policies and the DOE cites them, they must replace the non-compliant AC unit without billing the homeowner.
+Note that air conditioners built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 onward.
+If an HVAC company breaks these guidelines and the DOE cites them, they must replace the non-compliant AC unit free of charge to the homeowner.

 Do I Need to Replace My Existing HVAC System?